juntao/arenztopia/content/news/Issue 20.md

 ## Worheisinger & Sons goes bankrupt
 by Owen Miyazoi

 Worheisinger & Sons, a gourmet sandwich company based in Olb City, declared themselves bankrupt after sales dropped by nearly 60% in the pandemic.
+Stores were seen being boarded up en masse around the country, and the CEO, Searvan Worheisinger, said that "we will likely never recover from the pandemic."

 ## Poetry
 by Tony Yuan

-{Poem}

 ## Obituary
 by Owen Miyazoi